 Then comes Potiphar, the Egyptian aristocrat, captain of the guard.
 He puts Joseph to work in his house.
 By now Joseph knows enough about taking orders to anticipate what needs to be done, and with native intelligence and youthful energy he does it efficiently.
 So Potiphar makes him major domo.
 Bright and good-looking, he is soon running the whole estate.

 Then comes Potiphar’s wife.
 She takes a look at this young man and decides she wants him.
-Her proposition is anything but subtle: “Lie with me!”
+Her proposition is anything but subtle.
+“Lie with me!”
 Young as he is, Joseph senses the risks.
 And his home training warns him that this is wrong in the sight of G-d.
-So, unlike some of our politicians, he turns her down.
+So he turns her down.
 What might be going through the mind of this 18-year-old slave, we don’t know.
 Is he a virgin?
 Is the lady attractive?
 Could he really desire her?
 The Torah narrative ignores those questions.
 But the cantillation for the word va-y’ma-eyn (he refused) is a shalshelet, literally a “chain” – the rarest and most ornate of musical figures in Torah chant, reserved for important words.
 That refusal is very important.

 Incidentally, Rashi quotes the Talmudic opinion that Potiphar himself had a homosexual desire for Joseph.
 Which might explain his wife’s eagerness for something she was not getting from her husband.
 The Torah identifies Potiphar as a saris, usually translated “officer” or “courtier” but literally meaning “eunuch,” as were many of ancient potentates’ courtiers, surgically emasculated to safeguard the king’s harem.